justinmahar/versatile-tree/README.md

 ## TreeNode/Tree API

-A `Tree` simply extends `TreeNode` and can be used as the root node.
-Both share the same API, defined below.
+A `Tree` alias exists for `TreeNode` -- in this library, they are interchangeable.

 ### Class Functions